 * What's a Binding Site and How Long to Evolve a Change?
 Real Science Radio co-hosts Fred Williams and Bob Enyart describe a binding site, which is a place on a protein or even on a DNA or RNA strand, where other molecules can attach, somewhat like the shuttle docking to the space station.
 How many different binding sites exist in a human being?
 The current estimate of thousands may eventually be seen as too small by an order of magnitude.
 (And in all of nature there are more than a millions species with a myriad of different proteins and endless reams of DNA sequences, with countless binding sites scattered throughout.)
 According to an article at the National Institutes of Health, it would take 100 million years by a Darwinian process to change a single binding site in the human genome.
 Oops.
 Supposedly ALL OF UNIQUE HUMAN EVOLUTION from small Australopithecus chimp-like creatures to Homo sapiens has happened in only five million years.
 Then how could it take 100 million years just to change a binding site?

-This is yet another nail in Charles Darwin's coffin beneath the Westminster Abbey.
+* This is yet another nail in Charles Darwin's coffin: that lies beneath Westminster Abbey.
 This 2008 NIH article abstract shows 100 million years to get a particular binding site change by mutation within humans, but only a few million years in fruit flies.
 And this great ID article by Douglas Axe exploits the NIH finding for human beings and for bugs.
 For example, when fruit flies are evolving a different binding site, this can happen in a few million years only if the intermediary stages are assumed to be 100% fit as compared to the original functioning binding site.
 But using the NIH methodology, if only a 5% reduction in fitness is presumed, fruit flies will take 400 million years to evolve a changed binding site.
 And of course, in 400 million years, Darwinists don't believe that only a single binding site has changed for a single bug, but that the entire evolution of all insects occurred.